enthought/traits/_sources/TUIUG/factories_basic.txt

 You can specify what types of instances can be edited in an instance editor, using the *values* parameter.
 This parameter is a list of items describing the type of selectable or editable instances.
-These items must be instances of subclasses of enthought.traits.ui.api.InstanceChoiceItem.
+These items must be instances of subclasses of traitsui.api.InstanceChoiceItem.
 If you want to generate new instances, put an InstanceFactoryChoice instance in the *values* list that describes the instance to create.
 If you want certain types of instances to be dropped on the editor, use an InstanceDropChoice instance in the